How important is governance to the success of a CAP?

 Maintaining a CAP governance framework

-A governance model includes these key elements:
+A governance model for a CAP includes these key elements:

 - Plan design and implementation